bcomnes/bret.io/src/blog/2023/previous-projects/README.md

           <img loading="auto" src="/portfolio-img/uhtml-light.png" alt="Screenshot of uhtml-isomorphic">
         </picture>
       </a>
       <figcaption>Universal exports of <a href="https://github.com/WebReflection/uhtml">uhtml</a> and <a href="https://github.com/WebReflection/uland">uland</a>.
-A small, high performance tagged template literal functional reactive template library.
-These are the best frontend module's you've never heard of.</figcaption>
+A small, high-performance tagged-template literal functional reactive library.
+These are the best frontend modules you've never heard of.</figcaption>
     </figure>
     <ul>
       <li class="lang js"><a href="https://github.com/bcomnes/uhtml-isomorphic">bcomnes/uhtml-isomorphic</a></li>